rudarabello/take_a_bus/README.md

 npm run android
 ```

-`If you prefer you can run this app on iOS device on terminal with and select you device`
+`If you prefer run this app in others devices running on terminal the command below and selecting preferred device`

 ```bash
 npm run start